Key Takeaways (TLDR)

 ADDITIONAL RESOURCES:

-Emily’s Bio Builder Service (I’ll do it for you for $175!)
+Emily’s Bio Builder Service (I’ll do it for you)

 Andréa Jones Mindful Marketing Podcast